How to repair gutter drain pipe - No 1 Ultimate Guide - Orchard Minds

 Step 1: Check the downspouts, underground clogs, and outflow openings

-Next, check for underground clogs.
-Observe the flow of water during rain or use a hose to simulate rainfall.
-Look for any areas where water is pooling or not flowing freely.
-This may indicate a blockage in the underground pipes.
+Next, check for any underground clogs.
+Turn on the water flow from the rain or use a hose to imitate the rainfall.
+Look for any areas where most probably water will pool or might be hampered to flow.
+Such symptoms may be pointing towards blockage in underground pipes.

 Step 2 – Repairing Visible Ends